EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 };
 ```

 There are a few noteworthy things here.
-First we have the `DotNet.invokeMethodAsync` function which Blazor makes available to us in the JavaScript land.
+First we have the `DotNet.invokeMethodAsync` function which Blazor makes available to us in JavaScript land.
 That's what we use to invoke .NET server side code.
 Next, the function needs to be given the [assembly](https://learn.microsoft.com/en-us/dotnet/standard/assembly/) name of our app as well as the name of the method to invoke within the Blazor component.
 This is the one that was annotated with `JSInvokable`.
 Finally, the function itself is asynchronous and thus returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-# An overview of Hotwire
+### An overview of Hotwire

 [Hotwire](https://hotwired.dev/) makes a promise similar to Blazor's.
 However, the way it goes about it couldn't be more different.

-Hotwire is much simpler and minimalistic than Blazor.
-Whereas in Blazor, we let the framework take total control of the GUI, just like we do with other popular frontend frameworks; Hotwire feels more like a natural evolution of traditional pre-JavaScript-heavy web development.
+Hotwire is much simpler and more minimalistic than Blazor.
+Whereas in Blazor we let the framework take total control of the GUI, just like we do with other popular frontend frameworks, Hotwire feels more like a natural evolution of traditional pre-JavaScript-heavy web development.
 We still have [controllers](https://guides.rubyonrails.org/action_controller_overview.html) and [views](https://guides.rubyonrails.org/action_view_overview.html), we still render pages on the server, and we still work in tandem with HTTP's request/response model.

 What Hotwire gives us, if we were to boil it down to a single sentence, is a way to refresh only portions of our pages as a result of user interactions.
 That is, we're not forced to reload the entire page, as is the case with non-JavaScript web applications.
-With Hotwire, for example, we have the ability to submit a form or click a link and, as a result of that, only update a particular message, picture or section.
+For example, in Hotwire we have the ability to submit a form or click a link and, as a result of that, only update a particular message, picture or section.

 > ASP.NET veterans will find this awfully familiar.
 That's because all the way back in version 3.5, [ASP.NET AJAX](https://learn.microsoft.com/en-us/aspnet/web-forms/overview/older-versions-getting-started/aspnet-ajax/) offered a very similar feature: partial page updates with the UpdatePanel component.
 Indeed, Hotwire presents a very similar concept; only greatly improved and modernized.